-- Use floor marking to identify places for equipment, mark traffic lanes (powered vehicle vs. pedestrian lanes), and help people identify departments and work zones.
+- Use floor marking products to identify places for equipment, mark traffic lanes (powered vehicle vs. pedestrian lanes), and help people identify departments and work zones.

 - Place signs in strategic locations to communicate common maintenance practices as well the tools needed to perform maintenance or assembly.
 This will make it easier for workers to follow standards and ensure that they have the tools they need to perform their work.